IBM-Cloud/docs/mobile/projects_code.md

 {:screen:.screen}
 {:codeblock:.codeblock}

-# Creating a project with a Code Starter
+# Using a Code Starter to create a project
 {: #projects_code}

-Last updated: 13 October 2016
-{: .last-updated}

-You can use a Code Starter in {{site.data.keyword.Bluemix}} Mobile dashboard to create a project in the {{site.data.keyword.Bluemix_notm}} environment.
+You can use a [Code Starter](starters.html#Code_Starter) in {{site.data.keyword.Bluemix}} Mobile dashboard to create a project in the {{site.data.keyword.Bluemix_notm}} environment.
 This procedure does not apply to projects that use the UI Starters.
 See [Creating a project with a UI Starter](projects_ui.html) for instructions for UI Starters.
 {:shortdesc}

 Complete the following steps to create a project with a Code Starter: